swimboy/remote-bbedit/README.md

 SSH from the local host to the remote host then enter `bbedit README.md` .
 This will open a BBEdit window with the `README.md` file ready for editing.
 When you're done in BBEdit, save and close the file.
 If you don't close the file, the script will not know that you're finished editing the file.
 After closing the file in BBEdit, the command prompt will return on the remote host.

 This script does not rely on iTerm2's shell integration features, so it can safely be used inside `tmux` or `shell`.
+It can also be used when making multiple SSH hops between the local and remote hosts as long as the final host has access to the intermediate host.